 SEAWEAVINGS

-Central to my work is an interest in commonly held perceptions of beauty, nostalgia, and waste, and questions concerning what we as humans find valuable.
+Central to my work is an interest in commonly held ideals of beauty and questions concerning what we as humans find valuable.

 The resulting works are a transplanted approximation of natural beauty limited by the realities of an unnatural environment.